PicodeRooster/Termux-Server-on-Android-14/README.md

 ## Repurposing old Android into dedicated file server

 ### Purpose
 I own three computers, each with a different operating system.
 I needed a way to easily store and retrieve data, such as project files and ebooks.
 I learned a while back a phone can function just as much as a daemon as any other computer, with the caveat of needing to establish a static IP address for it and maintain the battery life.
 The downside to this is both less storage than a computer and the real possibility of battery death.
 For this, a backup should be placed to maintain access to the server at all times.

+This project also grew out of a real, immediate need: my Linux machine broke down and I couldn't afford to sit around without access to my project files.
+An old Android phone became the stopgap — and then the permanent solution.

 ### Steps Taken